virajvaidya/CAPM/README.md

 # :dollar: Capital Asset Pricing Model :bar_chart:

-Alpha and beta calculations of the ASX stocks of ten relatively new-on-the-block technology companies doing interesting work in the AI and ML and general technology space.
+Alpha and beta calculations in Python of the ASX stocks of ten relatively new-on-the-block technology companies doing interesting work in the AI and ML and general technology space.

 The stocks are as follows: